What Good Will You Do With Your Love?

 - Another option is to set up a chair or hold a picture and talk to your loved one as if they were there.
 Share what they meant to you and anything else that comes to mind.
 You can also switch roles, putting yourself in their shoes, and talk to you.
 What might they say to you?
 This can be a strong way to create closure.

 - Don’t focus on regrets, things you said or wish you had said, or things you might have done differently.
 You can’t change the past.
 Focusing on our guilt does not change the past.
-What we can do is ensure we respond differently with others in the future.
+What we can do is ensure we respond differently to others in the future.

 - Honor your physical body.
-You may be more tired than usual, having trouble sleeping, notice changes in eating habits, feel tension and more.
-Caring for your physical body right now is an act of self love.
+You may be more tired than usual, having trouble sleeping, notice changes in eating habits, feel tension, and more.
+Caring for your physical body right now is an act of self-love.
 We heal from the inside out.
 Taking time to slow down, turn inwards, and breathe is healthy.
-It is normal to feel lethargy when grieving.
+It is normal to feel lethargic when grieving.
 It is your body’s way of encouraging you to slow down and care for yourself.
 Coping with the loss of someone you love is one of life’s biggest challenges.

 These rituals are ancient ways of saying goodbye and healing through grieving.

-Struggling to move through your grief?
+Are you struggling to move through your grief?
 Inquire about a spiritual counseling session.